 For many Americans, Adderall and meth are two very different drugs.
 One is an FDA-approved and tested medication for those with ADHD that has allowed millions to focus, excel in work, school, or other pursuits, and ultimately thrive.
 Meth is a growing public health crisis in the United States as the illicit drug destroys communities and takes lives in both urban and rural settings.
-Can Adderall and meth addiction share similarities?
+But is Adderall like meth?
+The truth is there are similarities and differences.

 Women’s Recovery in Colorado understands addiction.
-If you or a loved are in need of a prescription drug addiction treatment program, please call 833.754.0554.
+If you or a loved one are in need of Adderall addiction rehab in Colorado, please call 833.754.0554.
 Our compassionate and professional staff is ready to answer any questions or help you get started on the road toward recovery.

-Adderall is a brand of prescription drug designed for those with ADHD as well as patients with narcolepsy.
+Adderall is a brand of prescription drug designed for those with ADHD and patients with narcolepsy.
 Ritalin is the other brand-name prescription drug that is similar and used for the same purpose.
 Adderall contains the stimulants amphetamine and dextroamphetamine.
 Due to its high potential for abuse and addiction, this powerful stimulant drug is a Schedule II controlled substance.
 If Adderall is taken as prescribed by someone who legitimately has ADHD, it’s been proven to be extremely helpful.
-They experience a greater focus when managing tasks, and risky behavior reduces.
+They experience a greater focus when managing tasks, and risky behavior is reduced.

 What Happens When Adderall Is Abused?

 Recreational abuse of Adderall has grown in popularity over the past decade.
 There are many ways people without ADHD can get the drug.
-Patients with ADHD are willing to sell their Adderall pills because they can sell them for between $20-$30 a pill.
+Some patients with ADHD are willing to sell their Adderall pills for extra cash.
 There is also a risk of being misdiagnosed with ADD or ADHD.
 In this case, the patient is given a steady prescription for a drug they don’t need.
 Adderall abuse can cause adverse effects and lead to overdose.
 Symptoms of an overdose include the following:

 - Hyperventilation